tbajwa236/Customer-Churn-Analysis-SQL/README.md

 # Customer-Churn-Analysis-SQL

 The database has 19 features (excluding ID) that describe the target variable, Churn.
-The following questions are answered in the project using Chi-square test and Bayesian :
+The following questions are answered in the project using Chi-square test and Naive Bayes model:

 Question 1 - Are the active and non-active customers randomly distributed by the type of payment method that they use?